tolgee/tolgee-platform/README.md

 [![Hacktobefest 2024](https://github.com/user-attachments/assets/c25ea58a-4bcf-4cd1-8fb6-e418466a57cf)](./Hacktobefest2024.md)

-We are sending swags for awesome demos merged PRs!
+We are sending swags for merged PRs that have awsome demos.
 For complete information, check our [Hacktobefest2024.md](./Hacktobefest2024.md)

 ### Submission Types